What's new in CTE?

 High school students must earn 3 science credits to graduate.

-Students are eligible for 1 science credit only if the student completes the Introduction to Agriscience, Plant Science, and Animal Science courses.
+Students are eligible to earn 1 science credit if the student completes the Introduction to Agriscience, Plant Science, and Animal Science courses.

-*****Please contact guidance or Mrs. West with any questions.
+*****Please contact the guidance office or Mrs. West with any questions.

 Career and Technical Education Programs and Snowflake High School